 Expedited and exempt applications are generally screened within 10 days of receipt.
 If needed, a communication is sent requesting additional information/clarification before the submission is assigned for official review.
-Once all necessary information and/or documentation has been received the application packet is forwarded to an IRB member for official review.
+Once all necessary information and/or documentation has been received the application packet is forwarded for official review.
 The official review may result in additional questions.

 If a new study requires review by a convened panel, it will be assigned to the next panel meeting for which the submission deadline has not passed.
 If the study includes prisoners as subjects it must be reviewed by Panel 2.
-If the study is a CICATS study it must be reviewed by the CICATS panel.
 After the meeting the Regulatory Specialist will prepare the minutes and give members 48 hours to comment on such.
 Within approximately 10 days after the meeting the IRB will issue a letter noting the outcome from the meeting.

 You cannot begin the project until you have IRB approval.

 General Documents to Submit for Expedited or Exempt Research:

 The following information is intended to serve as a general guideline for what documents must be submitted with various study designs that are common to expedited and exempt projects.
 Because every study is unique it is not possible to provide directions that will address every situation.
 The documents common to all new submissions are noted in the first row and additional documents that are often associated with specific study designs follow.
 Investigators should use the Exempt Submission Checklist or the Checklist for Expedited Submissions as the official guide for what documents to provide.
 In addition the Request for Exemption or Request for Expedited Review Form should completed as noted on the applicable checklist.
 Some projects may combine characteristics of more than one study type.
 Items with an asterisk (*) indicate documents that are created by the investigator.